veggiemonk/awesome-docker/README.md

 ## Monitoring

+* [AppDynamics](https://www.appdynamics.com/community/exchange/extension/docker-monitoring-extension/) AppDynamics gives enterprises real-time insights into application performance, user performance, and business performance so they can move faster in an increasingly sophisticated, software-driven world.
 * [Axibase Time-Series Database](http://axibase.com/products/axibase-time-series-database/writing-data/docker-cadvisor/) (Long-term retention of container statistics and built-in dashboards for Docker.
 Collected with native Google cAdvisor storage driver.)
 * [cAdvisor](https://github.com/google/cadvisor) (Analyzes resource usage and performance characteristics of running containers. created by [@Google](https://github.com/google)
 * [Datadog](https://www.datadoghq.com/) Datadog is a full-stack monitoring service for large-scale cloud environments that aggregates metrics/events from servers, databases, and applications.
 It includes support for Docker, Kubernetes, and Mesos.